Joyce Laboso: Political Life

 She was the ACP Co-president of the ACP–EU Joint Parliamentary Assembly.

 She worked as a lecturer in the Department of Language and Linguistics at Egerton University and served as a Commissioner of the National Commission on Gender and Development.

 Laboso was one of three first female governors in Kenya, along with Kitui County Governor Charity Ngilu and Kirinyaga County Governor Anne Waiguru.
 Laboso beat Isaac Rutto, the incumbent who had joined NASA Coalition.
 Rutto later conceded defeat in public.

 Personal life

+Laboso attended Kaplong and Molo Primary Schools, before proceeding to Kaplong Girls Secondary School to pursue her O-Level.
+She later joined The Kenya High School where she sat for her A level.

 Laboso was first diagnosed with cancer in 1991.
 According to her husband, Edwin, Laboso managed to survive cancer for 28 years.
 The disease struck her again severely in March 2019.
 The family sought medical attention both in the UK and India, unfortunately, the doctors informed them that nothing much could be done to save the governor's life.
 She later succumbed to cancer on 29 July 2019 at Nairobi Hospital.
 A requiem service for her was conducted on 2 August 2019 and her burial was held at her home in Fort Ternan, Kisumu County on 3 August 2019.